-We’ve come from a long way from compact-sized to ultra-slim televisions, wired cable connections to now OTTs.
+We’ve come a long way from compact-sized to ultra-slim televisions, wired cable connections to now OTTs.
 Over-the-air platforms like Amazon Prime, Netflix, Disney+ are gaining traction, but they lack live TV streaming.
-So even if they posses great shows/movies, wanting to stream live TV for news or sports is necessary, anyway.
+So even if they possess great shows/movies, it is necessary to stream live TV for news or sports.
 And that may cost you for having two subscriptions for on-demand content and live TV.

 But fret not, as we’ve composed a list of live TV alternatives, which cuts the cords and serves you the best channels at fair prices.
 We believe at least one from the below recommendations list may suit your needs.
-And also we’ve made the list short so that you don’t go be confused and decide better.
+We’ve also made a shortlist to avoid being confused and decide better.

 Our metrics for choosing are simple.
-We’ve made the below list considering if the service is a reasonable alternative in terms of its content library, support to devices and price.
+We’ve made the below list considering if the service is a reasonable alternative in its content library, support to devices, and price.
 So being that simple, here we go:-

 Try it here: ThopTV

 5. AT&T TV Now

 The US’s popular telecom also has a live TV to offer but isn’t that good.
 For example, AT&T TV costs $50/month for just 45+ channels, where you’d get channels in Hulu Live, YouTube TV and Sling for almost the same price.